On the geometry of graphs associated to infinite-type surfaces: Introduction

 \subsubsection{Curve graphs}

 In the light of Corollary \ref{cor:cantor}, there are no geometrically interesting $\Mod(S)$-invariant subgraphs of $\Ac(S)$ if $S$ is a punctured surface with no isolated punctures.
 With this motivation we are going to study $\Mod(S)$-invariant subgraphs of the curve graph $\Cc(S)$ instead.
-We will restrict our attention to the case when $S$ has no isolated ends; as we will see, the situation heavily depends on whether $S$ has finite or infinite genus.
+We will restrict our attention to the case when $S$ has no isolated ends and the space of ends consists solely of planar (resp. non-planar) ends; as we will see, the situation is completely different in these two cases.
 Before going any further, we note that the case when $S$ has isolated ends is covered in the recent preprint \cite{DFV}; see Remark \ref{rem:dfv} below.

 Before we state our results, we denote by $\Nonsep(S)$ the {\em non-separating curve graph} of $S$, namely the subgraph of $\Cc(S)$ spanned by all non-separating curves.
 Further, let $\Nonsep^*(S)$ be the {\em augmented} nonseparating curve graph of $S$, whose vertices are all nonseparating curves on $S$ together with those curves that cut off a disk containing every puncture of $S$.
 Finally, denote by $\Outer(S)$ the subgraph of $\Cc(S)$ spanned by all the {\em outer curves} on $S$, namely those curves which cut off a disk containing some, but not all, punctures of $S$.
 See Section \ref{sec:defcurves} for further definitions.